This tutorial will walk you through how to use the “Invoking a Lambda Function” feature.

 Once you have made your changes the ServiceCatalogPuppet Pipeline should have run or if you were quick may still be running.
 If it has not yet started feel free to the hit the Release change button.

-Once it has completed it should show the Source and Build stages in green to indicate they have completed successfully:
+Once it has completed it should show the Source and Deploy stages in green to indicate they have completed successfully:

 Once you have verified the pipeline has run you can go to IAM Groups Console in the spoke account to view the IAM Group created by the lambda invoke labeled sc-tools-invoke-lambda-test-group.